eggboy/aca-java-ai-workshop/01-workshop-environment-setup/README.md

 ## Prepare Your Azure Environment

 This workshop provides Bicep templates to deploy the necessary resources to Azure.
-To deploy these resources, you need to run the command below from HOME directory:
+To deploy these resources, you need to run the command below from $HOME directory:

 ```bash
 azd up